opentracing-contrib/go-observer/README.md

 As noble as our thoughts might be in fetching additional metrics (other than latency) for a span using an observer, there are some overhead costs.
-Not all observers need to observe all the span events, in which case, we may have to keep some callback function(s) empty.
+Not all observers need to observe all the span events, in which case, we may have to keep some callback functions empty.
 In effect, we will still call these functions, and that will incur unnecessary overhead.
 To know more about this and other tradeoffs, see this [discussion](https://github.com/opentracing/opentracing-go/pull/135#discussion_r105497329).